NETWAYS/advanced-puppet-training/orchestration/03_exercise.md

     $ sudo systemctl start mcollective.service
     $ sudo systemctl enable mcollective.service

-Test orchestration:
+Test orchestration on a machine:

     @@@ Sh
     $ mco ping
     agent-centos.localdomain      time=41.53 ms
     puppet.localdomain            time=75.71 ms

 In a productive environment you should not run a message queue without securing it!
 In this configuration it only uses a password on a clear-text connection.